intriro/clock/README.md

 A simple clock abstraction library for PHP.

 # Motivation
 The problem with DateTime instances is that they are not testable and mockable.
 They always rely on the system date and time.
 Therefore you should never directly create DateTime instances.

+With the Clock interface you are able to switch implementations and therefore have control over the returned DateTime instances.

 # Installation

 Install it using Composer.
 ```
-composer install intriro/clock
+composer require intriro/clock
 ```

 # Implementation

 The `Clock` object provides access to the current date and time.
-Basically it is just a object which return a DateTimeImmutable instance with the current date and time.
+Basically it is just a object which returns a DateTimeImmutable instance that represents the current date and time.

 With a Clock object you can always swap implementations and get DateTimeImmutable instances which don't rely on the system time.

-The library ships with a `Clock` interface and two implementations.
+The library ships with a `Clock` interface and three implementations.

-`SystemClock` which gives you the access to the system date and time.
+`SystemClock` gives you access to the system date and time.
 It just returns `new DateTimeImmutable('now')` and it's the default implementation.

+`ShiftedSystemClock` returns the system date and time that is shifted for a provided interval.

-`FixedClock` which always returns a predefined fixed date and time and is ment for testing purposes.
+`FixedClock` returns a predefined fixed date and time.

 # Example